hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803363v4-thinking-with-nothinking-calibration-a-new-in-context-learning-parad.md

 ---
 layout: default
-title: Thinking with Nothinking Calibration: A New In-Context Learning Paradigm in Reasoning Large Language Models
+title: "Thinking with Nothinking Calibration: A New In-Context Learning Paradigm in Reasoning Large Language Models"
 ---

 # Thinking with Nothinking Calibration: A New In-Context Learning Paradigm in Reasoning Large Language Models